vickygx/zhift/README.md

 ####INSTRUCTIONS
 #####*Pre-populated accounts:*
 Existing user accounts for an example organization 'ZhiftOrg' with pre-populated shifts.
+The associated Gmail accounts can be logged into to see how our email notifications work.

 #####Manager